focal seizures in dogs

 Focal seizures don't always progress into generalized seizures, but it's essential to monitor your dog closely.
 Seizure activity can evolve over time due to various factors.
 While some dogs may continue to experience focal seizures, others might eventually exhibit generalized seizures.
 Regular observation and communication with your veterinarian can aid in tracking any changes and adjusting the management plan accordingly.

-What Is the Cause of Seizures in Dogs?
+What Is the Cause of Focal Seizures in Dogs?

 How Are Dog Seizures Diagnosed?